Background pattern

 Package Leaflet: Information for the User

-Atenolol Aurovitas 50 mg Film-Coated Tablets
+Atenolol Aurovitas 50 mg Film-Coated Tablets EFG

-Read this leaflet carefully before you start to take this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others even if they have similar symptoms to you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Atenolol Aurovitas and what is it used for

-Atenolol tablets are used for:
+Atenolol tablets are used to:

-• Treating high blood pressure (hypertension).
+• Treat high blood pressure (hypertension).

-• Helping to prevent chest pain (angina).
+• Help prevent chest pain (angina).

-• Treating irregular heartbeats (arrhythmias).
+• Treat irregular heartbeats (arrhythmias).

 Do not take Atenolol Aurovitas: